2023 Solar Incentives Guide for El Reno, OK - Tax Credits & Rebates

 If I installed solar panels on my house a few years ago, can I still claim incentives?

-Your best bet is to talk to someone from the company that installed your solar system — or call a local El Reno solar installer — to learn about which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+You should plan to talk to the company that installed your system – or get in touch with a local El Reno solar installer — to learn about which incentives you might qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Yes, you can use multiple types of renewable energy to power your home, such as a combination of solar and geothermal.
-You can also use both renewable energy sources and a non-renewable backup source of energy.
-Be sure to discuss your plan with your local El Reno solar installation expert, to get an understanding of what will be needed and what kinds of incentives you may or may not qualify for.
+Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
+You can also combine renewable energy generation with a non-renewable backup source of energy.
+Make sure that you discuss the details of your plan with your local El Reno solar panel installer, to make sure you know what you'll need and what incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.